How to

 Managing front-end dependencies using Bower

-Bower is a package manager similar to npm, Maven or NuGet but is specifically built to manage dependencies of a front-end project.
+Bower is a package manager similar to npm, Maven or NuGet but is specifically built to manage the dependencies of a front-end project.
 This can include packages containing JavaScript, images and CSS.
 Twitter and the open-source community maintain Bower and the packages.

 The web app dependencies required for the project are stored on the bower.json file similar to the following, which has the package name and required version.